reft-ai/reft.cpp/README.md

 `refft.cpp` is a building tool to compile LLM/LMs' inference and training on the designated cloud-GPU or edge-NPU backends to a native executable including API, inference serving, training, model, ops, etc

-- Average 20%+ faster inference and training than Python/PyTorch-based inference/training(in the same quantization/precision and use case)
+- Average 20%+ faster inference and training than Python/PyTorch-based inference/training(in the same quantization/precision and use cases)

-- 0 running dependencies other than Linux/Android... system and GPU/NPU backends
+- 0 running dependencies other than Linux/Android/Mac system and GPU/NPU backends

 <img width="962" height="510" alt="b6ffe2858851d2d34f6dc5fa05d866e5" src="https://github.com/user-attachments/assets/2cdb49b0-6496-46f7-8dbe-997a7430c160" />